civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** Subsection 262(3) of the Act is replaced by the following:

-    **(3)** If a supply of a residential complex or a share of the capital stock of a cooperative housing corporation is made to two or more individuals or **if** two or more individuals construct or substantially renovate, or engage another person to construct or substantially renovate, a residential complex, **the following rules apply in respect of those individuals**:
+    **(3)** If a supply of a residential complex or a share of the capital stock of a cooperative housing corporation is made to two or more individuals or if two or more individuals construct or substantially renovate, or engage another person to construct or substantially renovate, a residential complex, the following rules apply in respect of those individuals:

-      **subject to paragraphs (b) and (c)**, the references in sections 254 to 256 to a particular individual shall be read as references to all of those individuals as a group;
+      subject to paragraphs (b) and (c), the references in sections 254 to 256 to a particular individual shall be read as references to all of those individuals as a group;

       the references in paragraphs 254(2)(b), 254.1(2)(b) and 255(2)(c) and 256(2)(a) and (2.2)(b) to the primary place of residence of the particular individual or a relation of the particular individual are to be read as references to the primary place of residence of any of those individuals or a relation of any of those individuals;